 The Retirement System had been substantially noncontributory.
 However, starting in 2011, certain members began making mandatory contributions.
 Most full-time, regularly-appointed employees were required to make contributions in 2012.
-The employee contributions varied from 4.7% of compensation to 6.59% for 2012.
-In 2013, the employee contribution percentages will range from 4.4% to 6.59% of compensation.
+The employee contributions varied from 4.4% of compensation to 6.59% for 2013.
+In 2014, the employee contribution percentages will range from 5.1% to 5.2% of compensation.
 These percentages may change from year to year based on an analysis performed by the Retirement System's actuary.

 Employees who terminate County employment and are not eligible for an immediate pension payment may request a refund of all accumulated contributions made, with simple interest at 5% per annum.
-For employees terminating employment with the County, any refund of accumulated contributions must be requested within sixty (60) days after termination.
-Any employee receiving this refund will forfeit his or her service credit and no longer be a member of ERS.
+Effective December 19,2013, employees who terminate employment with the County, must be request a refund of accumulated contributions within one hundred eighty (180) days of terminating County employment.
+Prior to December 19, 2013, terminated employees had sixty (60) to request a refund of their contributions.
+The Retirement System will send an employee who terminates a written notice of the refund option.
+Any employee receiving this refund will forfeit his or her service credit and will no longer be a member of ERS.